Writing a book report has been popular in classrooms since the dawn of time.

 1. Rewrite the ending

 Did the book end differently than the student had hoped?
 Is the student an aspiring writer?
-Ask students to rewrite the ending to the book.
+Ask students to rewrite the story’s ending for the book report.
 What would they change?
 Why would they make these changes?
 They should explore the characters’ motivations for doing things differently.
 How do these new actions change the book?
 If it is a series, does it change later books if the ending of this book is changed?
 How?
 This will allow students to determine whether or not they understand concepts such as word choices, character flaws, and tropes.
 Can they improve the ending?

 2. Create a movie poster